kubernetes-sigs/ingress2gateway/pkg/i2gw/providers/kong/README.md

   be specified by separating values with commas.
 Example: `konghq.com/methods: "POST,GET"`.
 - `konghq.com/headers.*`: If specified, the values of this annotation are used to perform header matching on the associated ingress rules.
-The header name is specified in the annotation key after `.`, and the annotations value can contain multiple header values separated by commas.
+The header name is specified in the annotation key after `.`, and the annotation value can contain multiple header values separated by commas.
 All the header values for a specific header name are intended to be ORed.
 Example: `konghq.com/headers.x-routing: "alpha,bravo"`.
 - `konghq.com/plugins`: If specified, the values of this annotation are used to